StephanieSpanjian/ReflextAI-Sentiment-Analyzer/README.md

 ## Next Steps:

+1. Set up env vars for local, staging, production and remove hard-coded api key.
-1. Set up logger to log errors to Sentry, DataDog or something similiar.
+2. Set up logger to log errors to Sentry, DataDog or something similiar.
-2. Set up DB to store and memoize results.
+3. Set up DB to store and memoize results.
 Check db before hitting GCP to limit requests to new text strings.
-3. Dockerize solution.
+4. Dockerize solution.
-4. Create a health check to replace the hello world endpoint.
+5. Create a health check to replace the hello world endpoint.
-5. Test that a duplicate request with exact same string does not call GCP.
+6. Test that a duplicate request with exact same string does not call GCP.
-6. Limit text input to GCP's limit or smaller and create unit test.
+7. Limit text input to GCP's limit or smaller and create unit test.

 ## Cloned from